 Best Apps for Getting Around New York City

 Whether you’re a tourist or a local, your smartphone is admittedly your best friend in New York City, and just like a friend would do, it tells you how to get from Point A to Point B without, hopefully, getting too lost.
+Here are my favorite apps I used while living in New York or recommended to friends and family.

 Google Maps is the #1 maps app I use in any city but have found it to be especially trustworthy in New York.
 Even though I know a lot of the subway by heart, I still check with Google Maps to see what my options are based on time and comfort.